Client Service Policy

-Clients and the community may submit feedback to:
+Clients and the community may submit feedback by:

 Training will be provided to all employees, volunteers, students on placements, agents and/or contractors who deal with the public or other third parties that act on behalf of ASYR and to those who are involved in the development and approval of customer service policies, practices and procedures at ASYR or on behalf of ASYR.

 - a review of the purpose of AODA (2005)